 Israel-Hamas war combat resumes in Gaza as Israelis accuse the Palestinian group of violating cease-fire

-The temporary cease-fire in the war between Israel and Hamas ended Friday morning after a week, as both parties confirmed that hostilities had resumed.
-Israel accused Hamas, which the U.S. and Israel consider a terror organization, of violating the terms of the truce.
+The temporary cease-fire in the war between Israel and Hamas ended Friday morning after a week and both parties confirmed that hostilities had resumed.
+Israel accused Hamas, which the U.S. and Israel consider a terror organization, of violating the terms of the truce as it was set to expire.

 Israeli war planes hit targets in the Gaza Strip, killing at least 109 people, according to the Hamas-controlled Ministry of Health in the Palestinian territory, as rocket warning sirens blared in southern and northern Israel.
 An estimated 137 hostages were still believed to be in captivity in Gaza after 105 were released during the temporary cease-fire.
 They were freed in exchange for Israel's release of 240 Palestinians from prisons in the West Bank, according to the Palestinian Prisoners' Club.